ESPRESSO MACHINE PARTS GUIDE: MACHINE AND GRINDER TERMS TO KNOW

 Portafilter Basket

 The portafilter basket is the filter screen located in the portafilter.
 These come in both double and single sizes and are held in place by a spring.
+Learn how to change a portafilter basket!

 Group Gasket